Strilky, Lviv Oblast: History

 Archaeological research in the 1990s indicates that the lands of the village of Strilky have been a refuge for human civilization since ancient times.
-A bronze Age settlement (late 3d to early 1st millenium BCE) was discovered at the village entrance from Upper Luzhko.
+A bronze Age settlement (late 3d to early 1st millennium BCE) was discovered at the village entrance from Upper Luzhko.
 It is located on the south side of the railway line and on the right bank of the Topilchanka River.
 The river is a right tributary of the Dniester.
-The settlement sits at an elevation of 8-10 meters above the floodplain.
+The settlement sits at an elevation of 8–10 meters above the floodplain.
 On the northeastern outskirts of the village, about 0.5 km from the boarding school in the same direction, a settlement of the Frankish Galstatt culture was found.
 It is located on the right bank of the Olenka stream.

 Known since 1437, there was once a wooden-earth fortress on the left bank of the Dniester (now the Mlyny hamlet).

 In the 19th century, the settlement had its own symbolism: a seal depicting two human figures - a knight aiming a musket at a Tatar who hides behind a shield.
 The notable researcher Z. Stshetelska-Hrynberhova remarked on this: "The figures on this seal have ancient features in their attire...
 The headgear of one of them is quite distinctive - similar to what the Tatars used."

 In 1877, the village had one water sawmill (tartak wodny), one with a sawdust collector (gatrów), and one with regular sawdust (pił zwyczajnych), producing 560 cubic meters of planks and beams at a price of 3 golden Rhenish for a cubic meter.

 By 1894, Strilky had established a school with Ukrainian-language instruction.
 The local school is now named after Mykhailo Verbytskyi, a Ukrainian composer, choir conductor, Greek Catholic priest, public figure, and the author of the music for the national anthem of Ukraine, "Shche ne vmerla Ukraina" ("Ukraine's Glory Has Not Perished").